ckosmas/ckosmas.github.io/_posts/2026-2-2-blunder.md

 Initially attempting brute forcing using the generic 'rockyou.txt' seemed to trigger some sort of anti-brute forcing mechanism and was reporting incorrect passwords as being correct.
 Creating a custom wordlist using cewl helped to bypass this.

-he below cewl command was utilized to quickly crawl the website and create a wordlist from keywords on the site that were at least 6 characters long.
+The below cewl command was utilized to quickly crawl the website and create a wordlist from keywords on the site that were at least 6 characters long.
 The list of 188 words was then output to a text file.

 ```
 cewl http://10.10.10.191 -m 6 -w cewl.txt